 - How employees are required to go about transferring data, remote work policies, threat reporting processes

 … as well as the other considerations that pertain to your business and its data.
-Symmetric IT Group can help you through this as well, to make sure nothing is missed.
+COMPANYNAME can help you through this as well, to make sure nothing is missed.

 Security best practices require your employees on board.
 While many organizations tend to underestimate the importance of sufficient employee training, overlooking it could potentially bring down the whole of your operations.
 Companies are less interested in training because it can be time consuming and costly, but it will save you a lot more money in the long run if your employees know how to keep your company and its data secure.
 Time and again, a business’ employees have been shown to be that business’ largest vulnerability.
 Most often, this is simply due to ignorance, rather than the negligence or active malice that many managers and owners would presume.